yaronski/counterculture/README.md

 ```

 Being able to quantify things is essential while learning any new language → and generally quite cool, too.\
-Combining visual and auditory — spoken by mother-tongue speaker — sensory feedback at the push of an arcade style button, learning to count from 0 to 10 in Korean, Japanese, Chinese, Hindi, German and Polish is now easy and fun.
+Combining visual and auditory — spoken by a mother-tongue speaker — sensory input at the push of an arcade style button, learning to count from 0 to 10 in Korean, Japanese, Chinese, Hindi, German and Polish is now easy and fun.\

+_counterculture_ is a device I built with the help of many others during my time at the National Taiwan University of Technology (NTUT) in Taipei. → Digital Fabrication class by Prof. N. Tai. → 2018/19.

 ### video
 [![counterculture](https://github.com/yaronzimmermann/counterculture/blob/master/images/screenshot.png)](https://vimeo.com/322227320 "counterculture - click to watch!")

-### user test
+### quality control
 ![xenia](https://github.com/yaronzimmermann/counterculture/blob/master/images/ntut_counterculture_xenia_01_small.png "Xenia")

-### overly complicated looking circuit diagram
+### over-complicatedly drawn circuit diagram
 ![fritzing](https://github.com/yaronzimmermann/counterculture/blob/master/fritzing/ntut_counterculture_04_bb.png)

-### note
+### construction notes
+- For lasercutting the box with teeth and slots I used 5mm MDF.
+Takeing into account the kerf of the laser, the vector path's generated from Sketchup must be offset by around .19mm.
+However the exact value might vary depending on the speed used for cutting.
+- WAV Audio files must be in , 16000 Hz, unsigned 8-bit PCM and Mono format to work with the [TMRpcm] (https://github.com/TMRh20/TMRpcm/wiki) library
 - I used an Arduino Mega since I had one laying around and a very limited time-frame.\
 With regard to audio quality I'd recommend using a Teensy with built-in DAC instead.

-- For lasercutting the box I used 5mm MDF.
-Takeing into account the kerf of the laser, I offset the vector path's generated from Sketchup by .19mm in Adobe Illustrator.
+### electronic parts list
+... see the fritzing.pdf